wp-plugins/jp-admin-stylishblue/readme.txt

 Tags: admin, admin interface, custom style, custom color scheme, colors, scheme, blue Requires at least: 2.5
 Tested up to: 2.5
-Stable tag: 1.2
+Stable tag: 1.3

-The 2.5 admin interface officially pimped.
+Your 2.5 admin interface was officially pimped.

 == Description ==

-Add the additional color scheme "Stylish Blue" to your admin area.
+Adds the additional color scheme "Stylish Blue" to your admin area.
 This custom style bases on the classic WordPress color scheme and was pimped up a little bit for more style, clearness and readability.

 = More Information =

-For more information see [http://johannes.jarolim.com/wordpress/jp-admin-stylishblue](http://johannes.jarolim.com/wordpress/jp-admin-stylishblue "The plugins homepage").
+For more information, questions or feedback go to [http://johannes.jarolim.com/jp-admin-stylishblue](http://johannes.jarolim.com/jp-admin-stylishblue "The plugins homepage").